Supreme Court Adjourns Hearing Of Presidential Reference Related To Rekodiq Agreement - UrduPoint

 Supreme Court Adjourns Hearing Of Presidential Reference Related To Rekodiq Agreement

-The Supreme Court on Monday adjourned the hearing of the presidential reference on the Rekodiq agreement till November 22 (Tuesday).
+The Supreme Court on Tuesday adjourned the hearing of the presidential reference on the Rekodiq Agreement till Wednesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Nov, 2022 ) :The Supreme Court on Monday adjourned the hearing of the presidential reference on the Rekodiq agreement till November 22 (Tuesday).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Nov, 2022 ) :The Supreme Court on Tuesday adjourned the hearing of the presidential reference on the Rekodiq Agreement till Wednesday.